cisagov/ScubaGoggles/docs/installation/OPA.md

 > [!NOTE]
 > The following notes apply only for MAC and Linux users.
-- By default on MAC and Linux systems the OPA executable will be run with `sudo`.
-- Use the `scubagoggles gws --omitsudo` flag to omit running the executable with `sudo`.
 - MAC and Linux OS users should have their OPA executables named `opa_darwin_amd64` or `opa_linux_amd64_static` respectively for scubagoggles execution.
 - The OPA executable must also be given execute permissions
 - Run the following command to give the opa executable execute permissions: